rohitfarmer/mk-docs/docs/containers & virtual environments/mamba-environment.md

 source activate r43/
 ```

-## Install R in the activated environment
+## Install packages/software in an activated environment

 **Note:** You do not need to be in the environment file folder.
 The environment needs to be active to install it.